Dudeman85/Osubot/README.md

 ## How to
 ***You need .net core 3.1***
-Add "Bot" folder to osu skins.
+Add "Bot" folder to osu skins.<br>
-Run exe(not virus I promise) located in "publish folder" Choose the amount of keys in the song.
-(To change amount restart the script) Ctr + c to quit
+Run exe(not virus I promise) located in "publish folder"<br>
+Choose the amount of keys in the song.
+(To change amount restart the script)<br>
+Ctr + c to quit

 (I made this for fun for my computer specifically so probably wont even work on another one)